wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-business-process-flows/includes/1-introduction.md

 A Business Process Flow visually guides a user through stages within a process and shows progress towards process completion.
-A user can also easily see which stages they have completed and which stages still need to completed within an instance of a process.
+A user can also easily see which stages they have completed and which stages still need to complete within an instance of a process.
 Business Process Flows can be configured to require users enter certain fields (data steps) before completing the Stage and if needed, you can also allow users to jump stages.
 All of the data collected while completing a Business Process